Technical “How-To’s”

 Processor configuration:

-1. The resourcedetection processor is used to create a unique identity to each metric host such that you have the ability to filter between the various hosts to view the metrics specific to that host.
+1. The resourcedetection processor creates a unique identity for each metric host so that you can filter between the various hosts to view the metrics specific to that host.

 3. The batch processor is used to batch all the metrics together during collection.